iLib-js/ilib-loctool-webos-json-resource/README.md

 ## Release Notes
 ### v1.5.8
-* Updated to use ilib for locale parsing.
+* Updated to use ilib's Locale class for locale parsing.
 * Removed `npm-shrinkwrap.json`.
 It takes a bigger memory size than I expected on webOS. so I decided not to maintain the file here.

 ### v1.5.7